Suntech has discontinued the Fine Power rods.

 I am not saying you should abandon your tenkara rods.
 Far from it.
 For smaller streams they are the ideal way to fish.
 All I'm saying is that there is an awful lot of water in the US for which a longer, two handed rod would be a better choice.
 The Suntech Fine Power rods would be good choices for almost any of them.

 Although all the above is about how nice the rod is for big water tenkara, which is how I expect most American buyers will use it, at its heart it's a keiryu rod.
-It bridges the gap between traditional keiryu fishing and "zero fishing" (which is fishing with extremely light lines, small hooks and rods with tips soft enough to protect 10X tippets and that yield so that fish do not feel tension on the line Still, the rods have sufficient backbone to then set the hook and subdue the fish).
+It bridges the gap between traditional keiryu fishing and "zero fishing" (which is fishing with extremely light lines, small hooks and rods with tips soft enough to protect 10X tippets and that yield enough that fish do not feel tension on the line.
+Still, the rods have sufficient backbone to then set the hook and subdue the fish).

 The 5.2m length is nice for keiryu fishing in smaller streams and the 5.6m length is nice for medium sized streams.
 In addition to the 5.2-5.6 meter length, the Suntech Fine Power is available in 6.2-6.6m and 7.2-7.6m lengths, which would be better for larger streams and for rivers.
 The Fine Power NP66 is about as long a rod as I enjoy fishing with.
 For my own personal taste, a 7+m rod gets just a bit heavy to hold and has noticeable wind resistance (the rod itself does) when casting.